The pastor reached down and crossed my child’s forehead with a thumb of dark ash.

 “Finally!” she’d announced, hands above her head.
 “DOUBLE DIGITS!”

 The little ones are always wanting to outgrow the childish and vulnerable in themselves, aren’t they?
 They strain toward more autonomy and power, toward older years, as if an arrival point will greet them there and grant their wishes.

 We tell them it isn’t so.
-“Enjoy what is now,” we say, aware of how they’ll change their tune when the ache for simplicity and innocence begins to stir.
+“Enjoy what is now,” we say, aware of the ache for simplicity and innocence within our adult selves.

 We try to keep the super grim news away from these tender souls – the news that there is only one universal arrival point for all things that change over time.

 Remember that you are dust, it goes, and to dust you shall return.